 Each worker instance is launched in a specific Azure region and keeps running for the duration of the backup or restore process.
 For more information on regions in which Veeam Backup for Microsoft Azure launches worker instances, see Worker Instances.

-You can tell worker instances from other Azure VMs running in your environment — all worker instances launched by Veeam Backup for Microsoft Azure will have the word VBA and a GUID in their names, and the Veeam backup appliance ID tag.
+You can tell worker instances from other Azure VMs running in your environment — all worker instances launched by Veeam Backup for Microsoft Azure will have the word VBA in their names, and the Veeam backup appliance ID tag.
 To learn how to assign custom tags to worker instances, see Adding Tags to Worker Instances.